 Employment and Salary

-According to the U.S. Bureau of Labor Statistics (BLS), automobile service technicians and mechanics were expected to experience about average employment growth between 2010 and 2020, though graduates of training programs and certified ASE technicians may have better job prospects (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), automobile service technicians and mechanics were expected to experience about average employment growth between 2014 and 2024, though graduates of training programs and certified ASE technicians may have better job prospects.
 The BLS predicted a 5% increase in demand for automotive service technicians and mechanics, stating that positive influences on job opportunities resulted from an increased number of vehicles that will need repairs and longer life spans for late-model vehicles.
 PayScale.com reported in January 2016 that transmission mechanics earned a median wage of $18 an hour.

 Automotive professionals must continually update their knowledge as car manufacturers make improvements and upgrade technology in vehicles.
 Many schools and automotive organizations offer continuing education courses and certificate programs for mechanics to update their skills.
 Graduates interested in researching improvements to transmission systems and automotive components could also continue their education to earn a master's degree in automotive engineering.